 Chapters were reviewed by each respective agency for technical accuracy and by LAFCO staff in advance of public distribution.
-Following revisions, LAFCO circulated the Draft MSR for public review and comment.
-[A final MSR will be prepared following final LAFCO public hearings and direction.]
+Following revisions, LAFCO circulated a Draft MSR for public review and comment.
+This MSR was prepared following LAFCO public hearings, public comment, and direction from LAFCO.